-All the following parameters of INFO function are available for BUSINESS PRO license only and return none error values if EXE was compiled with ‘Hardware locking’ option on.
+All of the following parameters of the INFO function are available for BUSINESS PRO license only and return no error values if EXE was compiled with ‘Hardware locking’ option on.

-INFO(“rname”) – returns #VALUE! in original xls, #N/A in compiled EXE when working in trial mode and returns registered name if EXE is registered with registration key file.
+INFO(“rname”) – returns #VALUE! in the original xls, but #N/A in the compiled EXE when working in trial mode and returns the registered name if EXE is registered with a registration key file.

-INFO(“rmail”) – returns #VALUE! in original xls, #N/A in compiled EXE when working in trial mode and returns e-mail from registration key if EXE is registered with registration key file.
+INFO(“rmail”) – returns #VALUE! in the original xls, but #N/A in the compiled EXE when working in trial mode and returns the e-mail from the registration key if EXE is registered with a registration key file.

-INFO(“compid”) – returns #VALUE! in original xls, computer id number of current computer where compiled EXE is started.
+INFO(“compid”) – returns #VALUE! in the original xls, but the computer id number of the current computer where the compiled EXE is started.

-This new INFO function’s parameters let you distinguish between compiled and uncompiled, as well as between registered and trial version mode, of your workbook.
+This new INFO function’s parameters let you distinguish between a compiled and uncompiled, as well as between registered and trial version modes, of your workbook.

 For example, consider the Excel formula: